-Senate Bill No. 1309 allows wardens of correctional facilities to impose fines ranging from $15 to $50 on incarcerated individuals for specific disciplinary actions, including arson, assault, hostage-taking, inciting riots, tampering with security devices, and other felony actions.
-These fines are in addition to any other penalties that may be imposed for the same actions.
+Senate Bill No. 1309 allows wardens of correctional facilities to impose fines ranging from $15 to $50 on incarcerated individuals for specific disciplinary actions, including arson, assault, hostage-taking, inciting riots, tampering with security devices, and other felony-level offenses.
+These fines are in addition to any other penalties that may be applied for the infractions.
 The bill mandates that all collected fines be deposited into the Correctional General Welfare Fund, which is designated for the benefit of incarcerated individuals as determined by the Commissioner of Correction.

 Statutes affected: Raised Bill: 4-57a